ZL123/Inuit-Materials/README.md

 Fur Hood, Fur Coat, Fur Leggings: Just gold armor, in every way except the name and texture.
+No crafting recipe.

 Ukkungawok: A bow, not sure what to make it do, what can it be made to do?
+No crafting recipe.

 Carving: A small fish-shaped image using the bone-like texture of the mushroom blocks.
+No crafting recipe.